 Every Biblical Greek word that begins with a vowel takes a breathing mark, either rough or smooth.

-The following chart contains 44 Greek words from the New Testament, primarily from the Epistles of St. Paul.
+The following chart contains 75 Greek words representing each of the 27 books of the New Testament of the Bible.
 The lexical form of the word is listed, nouns in the nominative singular, verbs in the present indicative first person singular.
+The biblical examples are often in the lexical form.
 The fundamental part of a word, which conveys the essential idea of a word and remains after the word has been analyzed into all its component parts, is called a root.
 A Greek word has as many syllables as it has vowels or diphthongs.
-Biblical Greek is polytonic, for it has the breathing marks, and three accents which were once used for musical pitch but in time indicated the stress in a word: acute (oxia) ´, grave (varia) `, and circumflex (perispomeni) ῀.
+Biblical Greek is polytonic, for it has breathing marks, and three accents which were once used for musical pitch but in time indicated stress in a word: acute (oxia) ´, grave (varia) `, and circumflex (perispomeni) ῀.
 A careful study of the transliteration of the Greek words should give one an appreciation of the pronunciation of the Greek letters and vowels.
 The words themselves will help you in reading Scripture.

 For example, when Κύριος, the Greek word for Lord, is the subject (nominative case), as "the Lord blessed the crowd," the word keeps its lexical form as above and is spelled in transliteration as Kyrios.
-When the Lord is the direct object (accusative case), as "the Father sent the Lord," it is spelled Κύριον.
 When the Lord is possessive (genitive case), as "the Lord's supper or the Lord's prayer," the word is spelled Κύριου.
 When the Lord is the indirect object (dative case), as "Philip brought bread to the Lord," it is spelled as Kyrioi; the omicron lengthens to omega, and the iota subscripts in the dative singular, to form Κυρίῳ.
+When the Lord is the direct object (accusative case), as "the Father sent the Lord," it is spelled Κύριον.
 When the Lord is addressed (vocative case), as "Lord, Lord, please forgive me," the word is spelled Kύριε, as in the hymnal Kyrie Eleison.
 The following chart lists the case endings for Κύριος, a second declension noun in the masculine singular.
-Thus in the following Biblical passage from the Letter of St. Paul to the Romans, Lord must be the direct object or in the accusative case.
+Thus in the second Biblical passage from the Letter of St. Paul to the Romans, Lord must be the direct object or in the accusative case.